106: Calorie-free oil

 Bizarrely, I always thought olive oil clearing earwax, that is a, you know, it's a bit of a mid-20th century at the latest kind of remedy.

-And he went to the doctor, and the doctor literally just said, go and buy some olive oil and tip it in.
-Did he say drizzle it or did he say just go for it?
+surely we've got better versions than that and my husband had a really leaky waxy ear a few weeks ago which I'm sure he'll be delighted I'm sharing and he went to the doctor and the doctor literally just said go and buy some olive oil and tip it in did he say drizzle it or did he say just go for it

 Otherwise, why would you have calories written on the bottle?
 But why would it not have calories in it?
 I mean, if it's oil, it must be calorific in some way.
 Oh, yeah.